IE 11 is not supported. For an optimal experience visit our site on another browser.

 Prince George is the oldest son of the Prince and Princess of Wales.
 Andy Rain / EPA

-Born George Alexander Louis on July 22, 2013, the young prince is the oldest child to William and Kate, making him second in line to the throne.
+Born George Alexander Louis on July 22, 2013, the 10-year-old prince is the oldest child of William and Kate, making him second in line to the throne.
 His rank in the line of succession means that he will likely become head of the British monarchy one day.

 George has been hailed as a style icon for children.
 A 2017 piece by Vogue highlighted his influence on children’s clothing sales as a 4-year-old, noting how “anything Prince George wears, we will see demand for those items increase quite considerably.”

-Princess Charlotte — third in line of succession
+Princess Charlotte — 3rd in line of succession

 The Royal Family Attend Church On Christmas Day